Return To

 Go toward Wisconsin; Go South; Go West; Go towards the Lake!

-- You think 35 degrees is great weather to wash your car!
+- YOU KNOW YOU'RE FROM CHICAGO, if you think 35 degrees is great weather to wash your car!

 - You know what goes on a Chicago Style Hot Dog and what does not go on.